SmashPhil/SmashTools/README.md

 # SmashTools
-Variety of utility classes, extension methods, and UI implementations.
+Variety of utility classes, extension methods, and UI implementations for RimWorld mods